tektoncd/community/teps/0106-support-specifying-metadata-per-task-in-runtime.md

 Guided by the stated “Reusability” by [Tekton Design Principles](https://github.com/tektoncd/community/blob/main/design-principles.md), the added metadata will be located under the `taskRunSpecs` / `spec` field of the `PipelineRun` type.
 This will allow a user specify more execution-context-related metadata in `PipelineRun` rather than being limited by a static definition for a `Task`.

-So the metadata field will be added as (addition marked with +):
+So the metadata field will be added as (the addition marked with +):

 ```go
 // PipelineTaskRunSpec an be used to configure specific